Hoffdl/Daemon-Banking-App/README.md

 ## DAEMON BANKING APP
 This is a simple banking app which was built and developed using c programming language.
-It allows users perform basic banking functionalities such as creating an account, depositing funds, transfering money, checking account balance and generating receipts for those transaction.
+It allows users perform basic banking functionalities such as creating an account, depositing funds, transfering money, checking account balance and generating receipts for those transactions.

 ![alt text](https://github.com/Hoffdl/Daemon-Banking-App/blob/master/verifyimg.jpg)

 ### Prerequisites
 To compile and run Daemon bank, ensure you have the following:
 * C compiler (e.g GCC) installed on your system.

 ### Getting Started
 1. Clone the repository or download the source code: